pazdera/scriptster/README.md

 [![Inline docs](http://inch-ci.org/github/pazdera/scriptster.png)](http://inch-ci.org/github/pazdera/scriptster)
 [![Build Status](https://travis-ci.org/pazdera/scriptster.svg)](https://travis-ci.org/pazdera/scriptster)

-A small library to make your scripts hip ;-).

 Scriptster is a small library to help you writing scripts in Ruby.
 It is only consists of two functions and it's especially useful for apps that uses many external tools through the shell.